dschmenk/PLASMA/README.md

 ### Data Types

-PLASMA only defines two data types: `byte`, `word`.
+PLASMA only defines two data types: `byte` and `word`.
 All operations take place on word sized quantities, with the exception of loads and stores to byte sized addresses.
 The interpretation of a value can be an interger, an address, or anything that fits in 16 bits.
 There are a number of address operators to identify how an address value is to be interpreted.

 ### Obligatory 'Hello World'